Conditional Gradients for the Approximate Vanishing Ideal: Introduction

-The generators have all the points in $X$ as a common root, implying that the set of generators captures the nonlinear structure of the data set $X$ and represents the vanishing ideal $\cI_X$.
-The construction of this set of generators has received a lot of attention \citep{heldt2009approximate, livni2013vanishing, limbeck2013computation, iraji2017principal}.

-The set of generators can be used to transform the features of $X$ such that linear separability is achieved in the transformed feature space.
-For example, consider the binary classification task of deciding whether a tumor is cancerous or benign and suppose that the sets $X_c \subseteq X$ and $X_b \subseteq X$ correspond to data points of cancerous and benign tumors, respectively.
-Then, generators $g_1, \ldots, g_k$ of $\cI_{X_c}$ provide a succinct characterization of elements in the class of cancerous tumors and vanish over $X_c$.
-For points $\xx \in X_b$, however, we expect that for some $i \in \{1, \ldots, k\}$, the polynomial $g_i$ does not vanish over $\xx$, that is, $g_i(\xx) \neq 0$.
-Similarly, we construct a second set of generators of $\cI_{X_b}$, representing the benign tumors.
-Then, evaluating both sets of generators over the entire data set $X = X_c \dot\cup X_b$ represents the data set $X$ mapped into a new feature space in which the two classes are (hopefully) linearly separable.
-We further develop this idea in Section~\ref{section:the_cgavi_pipeline}.

-To accommodate the noise in the data set, we construct generators $g$ of the \emph{approximately vanishing ideal} instead of the vanishing ideal, where the approximately vanishing ideal contains polynomials that almost vanish over $X$, that is, polynomials $g$ such that $g(\xx) \approx 0$ instead of $g(\xx)= 0$ for all $\xx \in X$.
+Even though $\cI_X$ contains an infinite number of vanishing polynomials, by Hilbert's basis theorem \citep{cox2013ideals}, there exists a finite number of \emph{generators} of $\cI_X$, $g_1, \ldots, g_k \in \cI_X$ with $k \in \N$, such that for any $f\in \cI_X$, there exist $h_1, \ldots, h_k \in \cP$ such that $ f = \sum_{i = 1}^k g_i h_i. $ Generators have all points in $X$ as common roots, thus capture the nonlinear structure of the data set $X$, and methods for their construction have received a lot of attention \citep{heldt2009approximate, fassino2010almost, livni2013vanishing, limbeck2013computation, iraji2017principal}.
+Since generators succinctly describe the data set $X$, they can, for example, be used in classification to map a non-separable data set $X$ into a higher-dimensional feature space in which the data becomes linearly separable.
+To illustrate this idea, consider the binary classification task of deciding whether a tumor is cancerous or benign and suppose that the sets $X^{c} \subseteq X$ and $X^{b} \subseteq X$ correspond to data points of cancerous or benign tumors, respectively.
+Then, generators $g_1, \ldots, g_k$ of $\cI_{X^{c}}$ provide a succinct characterization of elements in the class of cancerous tumors and vanish over $X^{c}$.
+For points $\xx \in X^{b}$, however, we expect that for some $i \in \{1, \ldots, k\}$, the polynomial $g_i$ does not vanish over $\xx$, that is, $g_i(\xx) \neq 0$.
+Similarly, we construct a second set of generators of $\cI_{X^{b}}$, representing the benign tumors.
+Then, evaluating both sets of generators over the entire data set $X = X^{c} \cup X^{b}$ and taking the absolute value represents the data set $X$ mapped into a new feature space in which the two classes are (ideally) linearly separable.
+In practice, to accommodate the noise in the data set, we construct generators $g$ of the \emph{approximate vanishing ideal} instead of the vanishing ideal, where the approximate vanishing ideal contains polynomials that almost vanish over $X$.